vegaprotocol/documentation/docs/concepts/accounts.md

 Every public key has a potential general account in every asset supported on the Vega network; it's created the first time assets are deposited or transferred to it.
 The general account is the place where deposits and rewards go, where withdrawals come from, and where a participant can transfer assets from (or receive assets to).

-The general account also holds VEGA when it's not associated to a Vega key and/or locked in a smart contract.
+The general account also holds VEGA tokens that have been deposited to the network (but not those associated to a Vega key via the Ethereum staking bridge and/or locked in a smart contract).
 Staking rewards, as well as trading rewards, are paid into the general account.

 Any assets that are in a general account can be withdrawn or transferred.